Free fall: Inverse-square law gravitational field

-Free fall in general relativity
+In general relativity

 In general relativity, an object in free fall is subject to no force and is an inertial body moving along a geodesic.
 Far away from any sources of space-time curvature, where spacetime is flat, the Newtonian theory of free fall agrees with general relativity.
 Otherwise the two disagree; e.g., only general relativity can account for the precession of orbits, the orbital decay or inspiral of compact binaries due to gravitational waves, and the relativity of direction (geodetic precession and frame dragging).

-The experimental observation that all objects in free fall accelerate at the same rate, as noted by Galileo and then embodied in Newton's theory as the equality of gravitational and inertial masses, and later confirmed to high accuracy by modern forms of the Eötvös experiment, is the basis of the equivalence principle, from which basis Einstein's theory of general relativity initially took off.
+The experimental observation that all objects in free fall accelerate at the same rate, as noted by Galileo (1590?) and then embodied in Newton's theory as the equality of gravitational and inertial masses (1687) was later confirmed to high accuracy by modern forms of the Eötvös experiment (orig.
+1885).
+It is the basis of the equivalence principle, from which basis Einstein's theory of general relativity initially took off.